Develop capacities to empower your core Self and transform your life.

 I have a bronchial issue that makes me highly sensitive to all forms of chemical perfumes, whether on the skin or in laundry detergent.
 I expect clients to refrain form attending sessions wearing any form of chemical-based scents.
 Truly pure essential oils are welcome, and most are very wonderful.
 Thank you.

-The entrance to my office suite involves a set of six narrow stairs, with a gait at the top that opens outwards, further narrowing the top portion of the staircase.
+The entrance to my office suite involves a set of six narrow stairs, with a gate at the top that opens outwards, further narrowing the top portion of the staircase.
 This makes my office non-ADA accessible.
 People of many sizes easily navigate these stairs; however, it is inadvisable for anyone with any kind of mobility issue (however temporary), both in terms of a person's comfort level in climbing the staircase, as well as the liability issue that their doing so represents for me.

 Additionally, regarding your ability to understand what to expect when working with me, I follow a classic model of three phases of therapy: assessment, treatment, and termination.
 I conduct a thorough assessment in order to gain a level of understanding of you and your history, health, and other important information that are crucial in arriving at the most accurate diagnosis possible.
 The diagnosis, along with your wishes for what you want to achieve, drive the treatment plan.
 Once this is approved by us both, and signed, the treatment phase begins.
 Ideally, we will arrive at the point at which we both agree that you have achieved very satisfactory progress.
 We will then negotiate what the termination phase will look like.
 At a minimum, I ask for three final sessions to conduct three very special (and also very empowering) termination activities.
 I have heard from numerous clients that one day, their therapist (or psychiatrist) announced, "Congratulations.
 You have achieved all of your goals.
 Today is your last day."
 I will never do this.
 It is highly unethical, as many people experience this as a shock and form of abandonment.